PARTNERS FOR THE RIDE

 The American Saddlebred with its conformation, personality, and stamina is well suited to accomplish any task requested.
 Following is a look at the traditional American Saddlebred in the show ring, as well as other disciplines.

 You have a show coming up?
 Record your show now!

 All competitions must be recorded with the ASHA in order for exhibitors to earn qualifying for the Kentucky State Fair World's Championship Horse Show and ASHA Point Awards programs.
 The ASHA Competition Recording Form must be received by the ASHA at least two weeks prior to your show’s dates (the earlier the better).
 If results are to be counted for WCHS qualifying, exceptions must be approved by WCHS management.

-Beginning with the 2019 competition year - Owners, riders, drivers, handlers and trainers of American Saddlebred horses showing at USEF licensed competitions, who are not current ASHA competing members, will be required to become a competing member within 30 days after receiving a notice from ASHA.
+Beginning with the 2019 competition year - Owners, riders, drivers, handlers and trainers of American Saddlebred horses showing at USEF licensed competitions and open horse shows recorded with ASHA, who are not current ASHA competing members, will be required to become a competing member within 30 days after receiving a notice from ASHA.
 After 30 days, the show records (including points for KSF/WCHS Qualifying, CH, CH-EQ, National Pleasure, and ASHA High Point) of American Saddlebred horses whose owner, rider, driver, handler &/or trainer that have not joined ASHA, will be removed from ASHA records and the website.

 For the ASHA High Point program, the horse owners and riders/drivers/handlers must be current ASHA members in good standing.
 If a horse has multiple owners, at least one owner must be a member.

 - COMPETITION RECORDING FORM (This recording form includes Affiliate State Futurities classes that belong to the State Futurity Programs.
 These classes are part of the regular American Saddlebred competitions at both open and USEF licensed shows)